swiftlang/swift-evolution/proposals/0527-rigidarray-uniquearray.md

   /// Moves the elements of an output span to the end of this array, leaving the
   /// span empty.
   ///
-  /// If the rigid array does not have sufficient capacity to hold all items in its
+  /// If the rigid array does not have sufficient capacity to hold all items
-  /// storage, then this triggers a runtime error.
+  /// from the span in its storage, then this triggers a runtime error.
   ///
   /// If the unique array does not have sufficient capacity to hold all new items,
   /// then this reallocates the array's storage to grow its capacity,